The Kunstmuseum Den Haag (formerly Gemeentemuseum) has one of the largest collections of Mondrian's paintings.

 Your explanation refers to a letter Mondrian wrote to van Doesburg.
 Based on what Mondrian wrote, you assume that a night and a daylight sky could be the source for these two works.
 Your explanation goes on saying that if the colors of the dark version evoke nightlight, then the colors of the light version may hint to a daylight motif.
 To corroborate this interpretation you focus on a larger dark-blue rectangle in the dark colored version (a supposed evidence for the night sky) and a light pink rectangle in the light colored version (presumably evoking daylight).

-You finally point out that a significative difference between the two Checkerboard compositions lays in the tones of gray and white of the light colored version which are absent in the dark colored one and conclude that this difference "remains somehow unexplained".
+You finally point out that a significative difference between the two Checkerboard compositions lays in the tones of gray and white of the light colored version (Fig. 1) which are absent in Fig. 2 and conclude that this difference "remains somehow unexplained".

 Fig. 3